colinbinion/deployingToHerokuWithPostgresqlAndKnex/README.md

 * Good, now your database connection will be able to use either your local environment variable or the upcoming heroku database environment variable

-* Create a heroku app
+* Create a heroku app in the root directory of this exercise

 ```
 $ heroku create